 Case Study 3: Temporary Event Setup

-• Primary Router: Set up in the main control tent.
+Primary Router: Installed in the tent that control tent.

 Step-by-Step Configuration Guide

-To assist users in repurposing an ADSL router as a Wi-Fi repeater, here’s a detailed step-by-step guide for both wireless and wired configurations:
+In case users wonder how to turn an ADSL router into a Wi-Fi repeater, here is a comprehensive step-by-step guide with both wireless and wired configurations.

-• Locate the WDS or Repeater Mode option and enable it.
+Search for the WDS or Repeater Mode option and activate it.

-• Set the SSID and password to match the primary router’s.
+Set the SSID and the password to be the same as that of the primary router’s.

-• Select the same wireless channel as the primary router to ensure compatibility.
+Choose the same wireless channel as the primary router for better compatibility.

-• Save all changes and reboot the ADSL router.
+Save all modifications and restart the ADSL router.

 Wired Connection (LAN-to-LAN)